boutproject/cs-performance-tuning-workshop/00_basic_scaling/README.md

 # Basic scaling

-This contains files and results for a strong scaling of STORM's nonisothermal test case.  `sbatch` files should be submitted from `STORM/tests3d/test-nonisothermal`, by doing
+This contains files and results for a strong scaling of STORM's nonisothermal test case for intel-intelmpi and gcc-openmpi toolchains.
+`sbatch` files should be submitted from `STORM/tests3d/test-nonisothermal`, by doing

 ```
 $ sbatch scaling_<n>.sbatch